InsertKoinIO/koin/.github/ISSUE_TEMPLATE/Bug_report.md

 **Koin project used and used version (please complete the following information):**
  [e.g]: `koin-core version 0.9.2`

-**Additional context**
+**Additional moduleDefinition**
-Add any other context about the problem here.
+Add any other moduleDefinition about the problem here.